Don’t Worry It’s Not That Terrible Animated Movie

 The funhouse that the book climaxes at is terrifying.
 The Joker has captured Jim Gordon and is showing him photos of what he has done to his daughter, it implies rape and torture and we really feel like it’s nothing that a father should be put through.
 It’s sick and twisted and this is displayed in the surroundings and the henchmen that The Joker has chosen to aide him in his quest to make Jim’s bad day turn him mad.

-Throughout this we are gifted with Jack donning the Red Hood and being accosted by Batman.
-This section of the book is a huge standout and I guarantee that there are probably 10,000 people with tattoos of The Joker’s reveal.
+Throughout this section we are gifted the backstory of Jack donning the Red Hood and being accosted by Batman.
+This chapter of the book is a huge standout and I guarantee that there are probably 10,000 people with tattoos of The Joker’s reveal.

 This book is just outstanding.